eric-cc-su/eric-cc-su.github.io/_posts/2015-06-26-confederate-flag-removal.md

 from the app store and both Game Labs and HexWar note that their games were made for historical purposes and not to display the Confederate flag in a way that promotes its views or offends individuals.
-While both developers have accepted Apple's actions, HexWar has said that it will ammend its game to use a different variant of the Confederate flag while **Game Labs has declared that it will not change the flags in its game for the sake of historical accuracy** and their reaction is exactly how developers and history advocates
+While both developers have accepted Apple's actions, HexWar has said that it will amend its game to use a different variant of the Confederate flag while **Game Labs has declared that it will not change the flags in its game for the sake of historical accuracy** and their reaction is exactly how developers and history advocates